ps-tuebingen-courses/pl1-lecture-notes/src/06-first-order-functions/first-order-functions.md

 type Env = Map[String,Int]
 ```

 Initially, we have no substitutions to perform, so the repository is empty.
-Every time we encounter a construct (a with or application)
+Every time we encounter a construct (a `With` or an application `Call`)
-that requires substitution, we augment the repository with one more entry, recording the identiﬁer’s name and the value (if eager) or
+that requires substitution, we augment the repository with one more entry, recording the identifier’s name and the value (if eager) or
 expression (if lazy) it should eventually be substituted with.
 We continue to evaluate without actually performing the substitution.
-This strategy breaks a key invariant we had established earlier, which is that any identiﬁer the interpreter could encounter must be
+This strategy breaks a key invariant we had established earlier, which is that any identifier the interpreter could encounter must be
 free, for had it been bound, it would have already been substituted.
 Now that we’re longer using the substitution-based model, we may
-encounter bound identiﬁers during interpretation.
+encounter bound identifiers during interpretation.
 How do we handle them?
 We must substitute them by consulting the repository.

 ```scala mdoc
 def evalWithEnv(funs: Funs, env: Env, e: Exp) : Int = e match {